Skip to Content

 Configuration

-To minimize the need to move players, you can use certain Environment Options that enforce logical section entries during registration:
+To minimize the need to move players, certain Environment Options enforce logical section entries during registration:

-• Ratings-based section rules: You can configure SwissSys to warn or prevent you from adding a player to a section if their rating is outside a set range.
+• Ratings-based section rules: SwissSys will warn or prevent you from adding a player to a section if their rating is outside a set range.
 This helps catch mis-entries (for example, a 2000-rated player accidentally entered in an U1200 section).

-• Age/Grade registration rules: If running scholastic sections, you can set up rules so that if you enter a player with an age or grade that doesn’t match the section’s range, SwissSys alerts you.
+• Age/Grade registration rules: If running scholastic sections, SwissSys will alert you if you enter a player with an age or grade that doesn’t match the section’s range.

 • Player Roster – Viewing and managing the list of players in a section.